 “Who's to say its down or up,” the other men said thoughtfully.
 “It could be hot or cold.
 It might just be a dark unfriendly place for folks to ponder on their sins.”
 “I don’t want to go down there.”
 He shuddered comically.
 “I might meet my ex-wife.”

-The two men laughed, an edge to their voice.
+The two men laughed, an edge to their voices.
 Their laughter carried up the hill, sounding callous to the highway patrolmen now leaving the scene.
 Recalling the behavior of the driver, the first officer sat in his patrol car a moment, staring into space.
-Why had that man swerved off the road?
-He asked himself, recalling his frightened face.
+Why had that man swerved off the road? he asked himself, recalling his frightened face.
 He had a fast car and might very well have escaped.
 Instead, he turned his vehicle sharply in what seemed suicidal, winding up burnt to a crisp.

-“Jesus Christ,” he muttered, “I shouldn’t have chased him down.
+“Damn-it-to-hell!” he muttered, “I shouldn’t have chased him down.
 Why’d he do such a damn fool thing?”